-Dal has a strong understanding of the local political climate and proven success in helping clients to position their projects and secure federal and local regulatory approvals and legislative accommodations.
-He has participated in ground-breaking initiatives in the real estate, transportation, water, healthcare, education, and homeland security fields.
+Dal has a strong understanding of the political climate and proven success in helping clients develop their projects to secure federal and local regulatory approvals and legislative accommodations.
 While lobbying is Carmen Group’s core business, Dal’s clients have increasingly come to expect and require strategic planning and positioning of their interests before government officials.
-Dal provides strategic counsel to real estate developers, government contractors, telecommunications infrastructure providers, hospital consultants, local water resources and transportation agencies, non-profits, and universities.

-A Kentucky native, Dal graduated from the University of Kentucky with a degree in International Economics.
-As an undergraduate, he completed the University’s Global Studies program and studied in Costa Rica for a year as a Rotary Youth Exchange Scholar.
-Dal is married to a Kentucky girl, Sara, and very proud of his two daughters: Anna and Caroline.
+A graduate of the University of Kentucky with a degree in International Economics, Dal completed the University’s Global Studies program and studied in Costa Rica as a Rotary Youth Exchange Scholar.
+Dal is married, has three children and a dog named Blue.